-The Gateway Trail is a new trail located adjacent to the community of Mount Shasta.
+The Gateway Trail network is a system of trails located adjacent to the community of Mount Shasta.
 It is open for hikers, joggers, mountain bikers, and equestrians.

 Length: 10.7 miles of trail

 Low Point: 3,920 at the trailhead

 High Point: 4400 feet at the crossing of Road 40N88X

 Difficulty: moderate for mountain bikes; easy for hikers

 When to Hike: early spring through late fall; can be snowshoe hiked in the winter

 Controlling Agency: Mount Shasta Ranger Station, Shasta-Trinity National Forest, 204 West Alma, Mount Shasta, CA 96067; (530) 926-4511; www.fs.fed.us/r5/shastatrinity

 Special Features: Close to town; multiple trails and roads giving the user the opportunity for short and long loops